Bonnie Brayton

 Biography

-Bonnie Brayton is a strong leader in both the feminist and disability movements and has been the National Executive Director of DAWN Canada (DisAbled Women’s Network of Canada) since 2007, when the organization established a national head office in Montreal.
+Bonnie Brayton is a strong leader in both the feminist and disability movements and has been the CEO of DAWN Canada (DisAbled Women’s Network of Canada) since 2007, when the organization established a national head office in Montreal.
 This national, cross-disability feminist organization has focused on advancing the rights of women with disabilities and Deaf women in Canada and Internationally for the past 30 years.
 During her tenure with DAWN Canada, Brayton has worked diligently to highlight key issues that impact the lives of women with disabilities in regards to health equity, housing, employment and violence.
 Brayton has strongly promoted the representation of women with disabilities in policy changes from the employment sector to the justice sector, and is at the forefront of addressing systemic barriers at all levels.

 Recognition/Reconnaissance